 35+ years of exclusive focus.
 Prosperident has worked exclusively in dental embezzlement since 1989.
 We do not split our attention between industries — every case, every examiner, every process is built around the specific way dental practices operate.

 The largest dedicated dental fraud investigation team in existence.
-Our team of more than twenty U.S. and Canadian certified fraud examiners all have prior careers inside dental practices.
+Our team of more than twenty U.S. and Canadian fraud examiners, investigators, and support professionals, investigators, and support professionals, investigators, and support professionals all have prior careers inside dental practices.
 They understand your software, your workflows, and the specific methods dental embezzlers use — because they have encountered them across hundreds of cases.

 Fast engagement.
 We can typically begin work on your case within one business day of being retained.
 When you suspect theft is ongoing, speed matters.